The Heart of Music House

 “This award is such an honour,” said Sheila Rani Sispal, Marketing and Communications.
 “It reflects the hard work, passion and creativity of everyone at Music House, and the amazing support we receive from our community.
 We are proud to be part of a city that values compassion and creativity.”

-Christella Litras said, “I’m incredibly inspired by our team and the young people we work with every day.
+Christella Litras added, “I’m incredibly inspired by our team and the young people we work with every day.
 Being recognised in this way is a wonderful reminder of why we do what we do, and it inspires us to keep growing and supporting our community through music.”

 The event was attended by: